 Holiday Pie Buffet

-The Cherry Crunch and Dutch Apple pies are so classic and incredibly delicious on their own.
-I wanted guests to linger a bit around the table a bit.
-To add a bit of interaction I made a delicious salted caramel sauce and a quick fudge sauce (grab the recipes below) for drizzling and included some Reddi-wip® to top it all.
+With the apple and cherry pie I made delicious salted caramel sauce and a quick fudge sauce (grab the recipes below) for drizzling and included some whipped topping to finish it all.

 I made these table tents to give guests an idea of how to use the sauces on the pies to create a Caramel Apple Pie and a Black Forest Pie.
 You can print them out and use them too!
 Just click on this document: Pie Table Tents